Mundoo Island Station was a sheep station prior to the construction of the barrages.

-However, a new breed introduced into Australia that does not require shearing has been welcomed on Mundoo Island Station.
+However, a new breed of sheep introduced into Australia that does not require shearing has been welcomed on Mundoo Island Station.

-White Dorpers were bought in 2011 and the flock has grown rapidly since .
-They are goat-like animals and show no respect for fencing between paddocks.
+White Dorpers were bought in 2011 and the flock has grown rapidly since.
+They show no respect for fencing between paddocks.
 Lucky we live on an island as they do respect water!

 Dorpers are bred for meat and they shed their wool.
-As the Mundoo Island Station sheep feed on pasture with a salt encrustation, due to the proximity to the sea, the flavour of the meat is magnificent.
+As the Mundoo Island Station sheep feed on pasture with a sprinkling of salt from the coastal environment, the flavour of the meat is magnificent.
 The wool falls off the sheep as it sheds and is left to decompose in the paddocks.

 Mundoo Island Station cattle, White Dorper sheep and unbroken or green-broken stock horses are available for purchase at various times of the year.